mathjax/MathJax-node/README.md

 # MathJax-node

-This repository contains files that provide API's to call MathJax from node.js programs.
+This repository contains files that provide APIs to call MathJax from node.js programs.
 There is an API for converting individual math expressions (in any of MathJax's input formats) into SVG images or MathML code, and there is an API for converting HTML snippets containing any of